Victoryismine52/mining-syndicate-platform/README.md

 Setting `STORAGE_MODE=memory` launches the API using JSON files loaded into RAM instead of Postgres.
 Seed data lives in `server/data/seed.json`.
 Because changes aren't persisted, restart the server to reset to the contents of that file.
-Use `npm run dev:mem` to start the server with these settings and authentication disabled.
+Use `npm run dev:mem` to start the server with these settings.
+Authentication is disabled by default in this mode but can be enabled by setting `AUTH_DISABLED=false`.
 In this mode, the database layer exports a stub with no-op methods for development and testing only; do not rely on it in production.

 ## Self-Contained Tools